-FURIOUS parents were left outraged after children were stranded at the side of the road on the first day of school.
+FURIOUS parents were left outraged as their children were left stranded at the side of the road on the first day of school.

-Pupils across the county were left unable to get to school after being turned away by bus drivers if they could not provide a bus pass.
+Pupils across the county were left unable to get to school after being turned away by drivers from Strafford’s Coaches if they could not provide a bus pass.

-Schools affected included pupils of Ysgol Morgan Llwyd in Caia Park and St Joseph’s High School, Wrexham.
+Schools affected included Ysgol Morgan Llwyd in Caia Park and St Joseph’s High School, Wrexham.

-The note read: “Please ensure your drivers strictly enforce the no pass/no travel rule from day one and inform the student to ring us if they have not got a pass.
+The note read: “Please ensure your drivers strictly enforce the no pass/no travel rule from day one and inform the student to ring us (Wrexham Council’s school transport office) if they have not got a pass.

 But one parent said he was unable to get through to the council’s transport department to voice his concerns because it was engaged for more than an hour.

 Darren Owens, 46, of Southsea, had to take his 13-year-old son Alex to school after he was not allowed to board the bus.